SynthSys/omero-cli-batch/README.md

 # Description

+There are two command line tools packaged in the OMERO CLI Batch toolkit.
+The first tool is the 'uploader', which is for depositing data and metadata into a target remote OMERO server instance.
+The second tool is the 'tag manager', which is for automatically cleaning and rationalising tag annotations on a target remote OMERO server instance.

+## Uploader

 There are two versions of the CLI tool.
 The `src/omero_cli_batch/uploader.py` script is designed for running in a Python3 virtual environment where [omero-py](https://pypi.org/project/omero-py/) 5.6.2 is installed.